Abandoned & Little-Known Airfields:

 The 1938 & 1940 Michigan Airports, Landing Fields and Intermediate Fields depicted Houghton-Hancock Landing Field.

-It depicted a few small buildings along the river on the north side, but there were no aircraft visible on the field.
+It depicted a few small buildings along the river on the north side, along with possibly 2 light single-engine aircraft.

 Ed Rothwell reported, “A flying school at Houghton Sands was listed in the 1945 Houghton telephone directory under the entry for the Range Oil & Gas Company.”